Accreditations and Recognitions

-Cancer Treatment Centers of America (CTCA) at Southwestern Regional Medical Center (Southwestern) is accredited by several renowned professional healthcare organizations that supervise the quality of cancer care.
+Cancer Treatment Centers of America® (CTCA) at Southwestern Regional Medical Center (Southwestern) is accredited and recognized by several renowned professional healthcare organizations that supervise the quality of cancer care.

 The Joint Commission